 ‘They might be disappointed.’
 Harry finished his drink and nodded at the quartet.
 ‘Neville might not ever agree to teach them.
 He doesn’t seem impressed Hermione set all this up without asking him first. ‘

 ‘Can’t say I blame him.
 Hermione can be a bit rude sometimes.’
-Katie eyed the bushy back of Hermione’s head, then turned back to Harry with a grin.
+Katie eyed the back of Hermione’s head and turned to Harry with a grin.
 ‘You’ll have to teach us instead.’

 Harry laughed.
 ‘Dark ice curses for beginners.’

 She punched him on the shoulder.
 ‘Don’t joke.
 Impaling other students with icicles isn’t funny.’

 ‘Not even when I did it for you, dearest dark mistress?’
 Harry leant to her ear.
 ‘You didn’t object to me defending you.’
 He snorted.
 ‘Actually, if I remember rightly, you offered to let me check out your—’